-- Does parental income have an effect on schooling? - A simple regression
+- Let us now turn to social mobility.

-'''
+- Does parental income have an effect on schooling?

-schooling=controls + \alpha \cdot \log parental income
+- A simple regression

-'''
+schooling=controls $+ \alpha \cdot \log$ parental income

 - Result: often positive estimates of α . - But what does positive α mean? - Credit constraints: rich parents invest more in schooling (why is this associated with credit constraints?) - Children's education may also be a consumption good, so rich parents will "consume" more of this good as well as other goods. - The distribution of costs and benefits of education differ across families, and are likely to be correlated with income.